simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.md

 #### Strengths

+- **Structured learning:** HackTheBox Academy provides a structured learning experience that is designed for cybersecurity professionals.
-- **Real-world scenarios:** HackTheBox Academy challenges and exercises simulate real-world scenarios, providing learners with practical experience.
+- **Realistic and challenging scenarios:** HackTheBox Academy challenges and exercises simulate real-world scenarios, providing learners with practical experience.
-- **Challenging:** HackTheBox Academy challenges are known to be challenging, which can be beneficial for learners who want to push themselves.
-- **Community:** HackTheBox Academy has a large and active community of users, which can be helpful for learners who want to connect with others.
+- **Extensive guidance and support:** HackTheBox Academy offers a high level of guidance and support to learners, making it an ideal platform for beginners and professionals alike.

 #### Weaknesses

-- **Difficulty:** HackTheBox Academy challenges can be very difficult, which can be overwhelming for beginners.
+- **Difficulty:** HackTheBox Academy challenges can be very difficult for those with limited IT experience, which can be overwhelming for beginners who are just starting out in cybersecurity, especially from scratch.
-- **Guidance:** While HackTheBox Academy provides some guidance, it may not be enough for some learners.
 - **Limited topics:** HackTheBox Academy offers fewer topics than TryHackMe, which can limit the range of skills that learners can develop.

 ### TryHackMe

 #### Strengths

-- **Structured learning:** TryHackMe provides a structured learning experience, which can be beneficial for beginners who want guidance and support.
-- **Guidance:** TryHackMe offers a lot of guidance and support to learners, which can be helpful for those who are new to cybersecurity.
+- **Beginner-friendly approach:** TryHackMe provides a more structured learning experience with a focus on providing guidance and support to learners who are just starting out in cybersecurity.
+Additionally, it also provides basic instructions for learning linux, networking, vpns, etc at a level that HTB Academy currently doesn't have.
+- **Wide range of topics:** TryHackMe covers a wide range of cybersecurity topics, making it an ideal platform for learners who want to develop a broad range of skills.
 - **Community:** TryHackMe has an active community of users who can provide support and answer questions.

 #### Weaknesses

-- **Limited challenges:** TryHackMe challenges may be too easy for some learners, which can be a disadvantage for those who want to be challenged.
+- **Limited challenges:** Some TryHackMe challenges may be too easy for some learners, which can be a disadvantage for those who want to be challenged.

 ## Choosing the Best Platform for Beginners